Erika Hilton: Chamber of Deputies (2023–present)

 In March 2022, Hilton announced that she would stand as a PSOL candidate for São Paulo in the Chamber of Deputies.
 She was ultimately successful, garnering 256,903 votes.
 Hilton's mandate included the inclusion of trans people in the Brazilian workforce.

 In May 2023, Hilton was unanimously elected as vice president of the chamber's human rights, minorities and racial equality commission.

 In July 2023, during a parliamentary enquiry into the 2023 Brazilian Congress attack, deputy Abilio Brunini commented during a speech given by Hilton that she was "offering sexual services" in the chamber.
 Following his comments, it was announced that Brunini would be investigated by the attorney general for "political and gender violence".

 In response to the proposal of bill 5167/2009, which would prohibit civil unions between same-sex couples, Hilton established the Parliamentary Front in Defence of Citizenship and the Rights of the LGBTI+ Community in September 2023, with the support of 210 deputies and senators, with the goal of promoting and protecting the rights of LGBT+ people.

+In May 2026, Hilton publicly questioned Meta Platforms after several LGBTQ Instagram profiles in Brazil were suspended and later restored without individualized public explanations.
+The affected accounts included the queer news outlets GAYBLOGBR, Ezatamentchy, ComunidadesLGBTQIA, Pheeno and UniversoLGBTI.
+Hilton and São Paulo city councillor Amanda Paschoal sent an official request to Meta Platforms Brasil requesting the restoration of the accounts, clarification of the rules allegedly violated, preservation of data and qualified human review of the suspensions.
+The case was also cited by Sleeping Giants Brasil in an extrajudicial notice concerning content moderation and LGBTQIA+ rights in Brazil, which referred to a civil inquiry by Brazil's Federal Public Prosecutor's Office (Ministério Público Federal - MPF) into possible harms to LGBTQ people following changes to Meta's content policies.